ropensci-archive/opendata/opendata.md

 ###Biodiversity and Taxonomy ###

 -   <pkg>flora</pkg>: Retrieve taxonomical information of botanical names from the Flora do Brasil website.
+-   <pkg>icesVocab</pkg>: the ICES (International Council for the Exploration of the Sea) [Vocabularies Database (RECO POX)](http://vocab.ices.dk/services/POX.aspx).
 -   <pkg>rbhl</pkg>: R interface to the Biodiversity Heritage Library (BHL) API.
 -   <pkg>rgbif</pkg>: Interface to the Global Biodiversity Information Facility API methods.
 [Source on GitHub](https://github.com/ropensci/rgbif)
 -   <pkg>rnbn</pkg> ([GitHub](https://github.com/ropensci/rnbn)) is an R interface to the [UK National Biodiversity Network](http://nbn.org.uk).
 -   <pkg>rPlant</pkg>: An R interface to the the many computational resources iPlant offers through their RESTful application programming interface.
 Currently, rPlant functions interact with the iPlant foundational API, the Taxonomic Name Resolution Service API, and the Phylotastic Taxosaurus API.
 Before using rPlant, users will have to register with the [iPlant Collaborative](http://www.iplantcollaborative.org/ci/discovery-environment)
 -   <pkg>taxize</pkg>: Taxonomic information from around the web.
 A single unified interface to many web APIs for taxonomic data, including NCBI, ITIS, Tropicos and more.
 [Source on GitHub](https://github.com/ropensci/taxize)
 -   The [tpl](https://github.com/gustavobio/tpl) package doesn't interact with the web directly, but queries locally stored data from [theplantlist.org](http://www.theplantlist.org/), and data will be updated when theplantlist updates, which is not very often.
 There is another package for interacting with this same data, called Taxonstand.
+-   <pkg>worrms</pkg>: [World Register of Marine Species](http://www.marinespecies.org/) including searching by name, date and common names, searching using external identifiers, fetching synonyms, as well as fetching taxonomic children and taxonomic classification.

 ###Phylogenetics###